Home Vancouver Monthly Calendar Vancouver Marathons and Other Running Races Vancouver’s Big Pirate Run in Richmond

 The Big Pirate Run is part of Vancouver’s Big Fun Run Series.
 It has a variety of themed running event lengths for people of all ages and abilities in Richmond.

-The same as the other runs in the series, the Big Pirate Run is a fun event, not a competitive one (although it might be between siblings and their parents).
+The Big Pirate Run, like other runs in the series, is a fun event, not a competitive one (although it might be between siblings and their parents).

 TIP: If you use the promo code VBP10 you can save 10% on the cost of the event!

-The Big Pirate Run is the fourth Big Fun Run Series to take place in 2023.
-It’s held on Sunday, September 24th this year.
-Other runs in the series are the Big Jungle Run and Big Easter Run in the spring, Big Superhero Run in August, and Big Elf Run in December.
+This year the Big Pirate Run is on Sunday, September 21st, 2025.
+Other events in the series are the Big 80’s Run, Big Jungle Run and Big Easter Run in the spring.
+There is also the Big Superhero Run in August, Big Halloween Run in October and Big Elf Run in December.

-As the name implies, the September run is pirate-themed!
+As the name implies, the September run has a pirate theme!
 There are five different distance options at the event, from a 1-3 km kids’ course to a half marathon.
-Regardless of what distance you choose, the event is meant to be a casual and fun run.
-It’s not a competition (except maybe for with respect to costumes).
+Regardless of what distance you choose, the event is a casual and fun run.
+It’s not a competition, except maybe for what you are wearing.
+Prizes are for things like costumes, best photos, bib names and pet costumes.
+There are also prizes for the fastest male and female runners in each of the distance categories.
+The focus of the event, however, is more on the fun aspect than how fast everyone runs.

 The route is stroller-accessible and dogs are also welcome to take part (but need to be on leashes).
 Costumes are encouraged and the event takes place regardless of the weather.